 I'd like to consider myself a relatively well-rounded individual.
 When I'm not busy with schoolwork, I like to play around with new hobbies or find something exciting to do.

 Since my work generally requires me to sit behind a desk, I like to find other ways to stay active.
-Recently, I took up biking (since Austin is becoming more and more bike-friendly), but my true passion is for basketball.
-In fact, just last year our team won the intramural mens graduate league championship.
+Recently, I took up biking (since Austin is becoming more and more bike-friendly), but my true passion is basketball.
+In fact, in 2010 our team won the men's intramural graduate league championship.